WWE Extreme Rules

-WWE Extreme Rules is a professional wrestling event produced annually by WWE, a Connecticut-based promotion.
-It is broadcast live and available only through pay-per-view (PPV) and the livestreaming services Peacock and the WWE Network.
-The name of the event stems from various matches on the card being contested under hardcore wrestling regulations with generally one match being an Extreme Rules match, introduced at the 2010 event.
+WWE Extreme Rules was an annual professional wrestling event produced by WWE, a Connecticut-based promotion.
+It was broadcast live and available only through pay-per-view (PPV) and WWE's livestreaming services.
+The name of the event stemmed from various matches on the card being contested under hardcore wrestling regulations with generally one match being an Extreme Rules match, which was introduced at the 2010 event.
 The defunct Extreme Championship Wrestling promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches.

 The event name was established in 2009; however, its theme began with its predecessor, One Night Stand, which was promoted in 2005 and 2006 as an Extreme Championship Wrestling reunion show.
-In 2007, WWE promoted the show as one of its own regular pay-per-view events but kept the concept of hardcore-based matches.
-In 2009, WWE renamed the One Night Stand event to Extreme Rules.
-The 2009 Extreme Rules event was noted by WWE to be a direct continuation of the One Night Stand chronology.
-However, the 2010 event was later promoted as only the second event under a new chronology, one that is no longer a direct continuation of the One Night Stand events.
+In 2007, WWE promoted the show as one of its own regular PPV events but kept the concept of hardcore-based matches.
+In 2009, WWE renamed One Night Stand as Extreme Rules.
+The 2009 Extreme Rules event was noted by WWE to be a direct continuation of the One Night Stand chronology; however, the 2010 event was later promoted as only the second event under a new chronology, one that was no longer a direct continuation of the One Night Stand events.

-Starting in 2010, Extreme Rules was moved from June to late April/early May to replace Backlash as the post-WrestleMania pay-per-view event.
+Starting in 2010, Extreme Rules was moved from June to late April/early May to replace Backlash as the post-WrestleMania PPV event.
 For 2013, the event replaced Over the Limit as that year's May PPV.
-After the reinstated brand extension took effect in mid-2016, the event returned to the June slot of WWE's pay-per-view calendar in 2017 and was held as a Raw-exclusive pay-per-view event.
-Following WrestleMania 34 in 2018, however, all WWE pay-per-views ceased being brand exclusive, and Extreme Rules moved to the July slot.
+After the reinstated brand extension took effect in mid-2016, the event returned to the June slot of WWE's PPV calendar in 2017 and was held as a Raw-exclusive event.
+Following WrestleMania 34 in 2018, however, WWE discontinued brand-exclusive PPVs, and Extreme Rules moved to the July slot.
 For the 2020 edition only, the event was titled The Horror Show at Extreme Rules.
 The 2021 event was then moved to September, replacing Clash of Champions.
-The 2022 event was moved to October and was the first time for the event to be held on a Saturday.
+The 2022 event was then moved to October, which was the only time the event was held on a Saturday.
+It would also be the final Extreme Rules as it was replaced by the reinstated Fastlane in 2023 due to the reduction of gimmick events (outside of Royal Rumble, Elimination Chamber, Survivor Series, and Money in the Bank.)